WilliamH0010009/Windows-Auto-Config/README.md

 ## Content
 The repository contains some files which are not listed here to make this piece more futureproof.
 The main tools are

-* **Auto-Conf**: it automatically configures the system as described later
+* **Windows-Auto-Conf**: it automatically configures the system as described later
 * **Atom-Config**: this is a stand alone Atom configurator
 * **VSCode-config**: this is a stand alone VSCode configurator
-* **Auto-Conf-and-VSCode**: which should be the to go script out of the box.
+* **Windows-VSCode**: which should be the to go script out of the box.
 It's a tasteful copypasta of some previously listed scripts.
 * **Backup-Extensions**: A script that is a single command in a tranchcoat: it produces a list of currently installed VSCode extensions
+* **MiKTeX_Setup_withDND**: updates MiKTeX, configures TEXMF directory and downloads the [D&D template](https://github.com/rpgtex/DND-5e-LaTeX-Template) in it.
+Not necessairily in this order.
+* **Windows-VSCode-MiKTeX**: Annoter copypasta of previous script, all in one.
+You figure it out which ones.

 ## Tools and instructions